Stephanie Wittels Wachs: Press

 Wachs has been a guest on Late Night with Seth Meyers, NPR Weekend Edition, Houston Matters, and numerous podcasts including Comedy Bang!
 Bang!, Who Charted?, and Alison Rosen Is Your New Best Friend.
 She has been featured in People magazine, Entertainment Weekly, Bustle, The Hollywood Reporter, Arts & Culture Magazine, and as one of Houstonia Magazine's "10 Houston Women Making it Happen."

 Personal life

 Wachs is married to Mike Wachs.
 They have a daughter born in 2014 and a son born in 2018, named after her younger brother, Harris Wittels.
+In her book, she also mentioned that she has two nieces.